 Integrating the Inferior Function

 The first key point to recognize is that integrating the inferior function is rarely easy or obvious.
 INTPs, for instance, should not be naive enough to believe that getting married will somehow resolve their inferior function (Fe) issues.
 Nor will making an effort to spend more time engaging with people (although this may provide temporary relief).
 Even INTPs who have managed to develop relatively good people skills may be far from reconciling their Ti and Fe.
 This is because integration is a far more subtle process than trying to directly engage or develop the inferior function.

 The solution to the dominant-inferior debacle tends to emerge more subtly and gradually.
-Instead of developing and engaging the dominant and inferior on a separate basis, it involves an integration of the inferior function through the dominant (as well as through the other functions in the functional stack).
+Instead of developing and engaging the dominant and inferior on a separate basis, it involves an integration of the inferior function through the dominant (as well as through the other functions in the function stack).
 This means that Se for an integrating INTJ will look quite different than it does for an ESP (see my post on Ni & Se in INJs vs ESPs for more on this).

 For many people, the path to integration remains unclear until the second half of life.
 Thus, we might view the first half of life as a period of learning and preparation, often characterized by a process of trial-and-error.
 This is also when the love-hate relationship with the inferior function finds its peak.